mim/ling83800hw4/README.md

 -   **Do not** read the whole file in at once.
 Process it sentence by sentence.
 -   You may choose to store the emission and transition probabilities in the same file or in separate files; it's up to you.
--   For your output files, use familiar formats like JSON, YAML, TSV, etc.;
+-   For your output files, use familiar formats like JSON, YAML, TSV, NPZ, etc.;
     don't invent your own format.

 ### Stretch goals